 - Head weaving at rest and listing.
 Dogs under the influence of marijuana are rolling their heads around and listing to one side or the other when trying to walk (ataxia).
 In other words, they look like a cartoon drunken sailor.

 - Dribbling urine.
 Unlike many other toxicoses, pot almost always makes a pet dribble urine uncontrollably.
 If we notice this, marijuana should be high on the list of suspects.

-With any luck, you’re not in the same condition, so you can get your dog or cat to the veterinarian.
+With any luck, you yourself are not in the same condition, so you can get your dog or cat to the vet right away.